-If the Livestock Forage Disaster Program (LFP) triggers in a county for 2021 grazing losses due to drought, the provisions for CRP emergency haying and grazing change.
+If Livestock For age Disaster Program (LFP) triggers in a county for 2021 grazing losses due to drought, the provisions for CRP emergency haying and grazing change.
 There may be restrictions on grazing carrying capacity and on which CRP practices can be hayed.
-Nebraska currently has five counties, Boyd, Cedar, Dixon, Holt and Knox, where LFP has triggered and where certain CRP emergency grazing restrictions may apply.
+Kansas currently has 30 counties where LFP has triggered and where certain CRP emergency grazing restrictions may apply.